Eco-action

 An eco-action is any action or activity within a program that is intended to have a positive impact on the environment.
 For this reason it is often used as a synonym for environmental action.

-People adopting eco-actions tend to target activities around the ‘Three Rs’ of the waste hierarchy, Reducing, Reusing and Recycling.
-They may decide to carry out small-scale eco-friendly actions such as reducing the volume of paper used in offices, or purchasing products only from companies that have environmentally friendly or sustainability policies.
-Others may adopt eco-actions that affect where they live by cleaning up beaches, removing graffiti, supporting community gardening, and re-planting coastal wetlands because the immediate community has come to be considered part of their ecosystem.
+Historically people adopting eco-actions tended to target activities around the ‘Three Rs’ of the waste hierarchy, Reduce, Reuse and Recycle, but popularity of eco-action has expanded to include Refuse, Reimagine, Regenerate, Restore.
+Anyone can carry out small-scale eco-friendly actions such as reducing food waste or resource consumption, or the volume of paper used in offices, or purchasing products only from companies that have environmentally friendly, sustainability or social justice policies.
+Others adopt eco-actions that impact where they live by cleaning up beaches, removing graffiti, supporting community gardening, or restoring local environments, because the immediate community has come to be considered part of their ecosystem.
+Every contribution to sustainability and regeneration is eco-action.

 Widening trend

-Eco-action groups tend to be small and unstructured but as their influence grows, their ideas are being co-opted by environmental action groups, sometimes backed by non-governmental organizations (NGOs) like Worldwatch Institute, and those that are part of larger alliances such as the Clean Water Network.
+Eco-action groups have tended to be small and unstructured but as their influence grows, their ideas are being co-opted by environmental action groups, sometimes backed by non-governmental organizations (NGOs) like Worldwatch Institute, and those that are part of larger alliances such as the Clean Water Network.